Social Media Strategy

 Again, most businesses interested in developing a social media strategy probably get the basic concept that the idea is to establish, and then continue to build, networks of high quality contacts on each of the social media platforms they plan to utilize.
 The network of contacts then becomes the audience for the content that is to be published.
 The more contacts the wider the audience.
 The wider the audience then the more likely the network will continue to expand.
 It becomes a virtuous cycle – so long as the content is valuable, relevant and interesting.

-Why can social media strategy be difficult for small businesses?
+Why is executing a social media strategy so difficult for small businesses?

-There is nothing easy about an effective social media strategy.
-The three key requirements are content, staying power and learning effective techniques for delivering the content to the chosen media platforms.
+There is nothing easy about executing an effective social media strategy.
+The three key requirements are content, staying power and establishing effective techniques for delivering the content to the chosen media platforms.

 - If a business cannot generate content in which the target audience has an interest then the strategy fails.

-- If it’s not prepared to consistently deliver a high quality message over a sustained period of time then the strategy fails.
+- If a business is not prepared to consistently deliver a high-quality message over a sustained period of time then the strategy fails.

-In the early stages it’s likely to be difficult to see sufficient indicators of progress so it becomes tempting to slow down or spend less time preparing high quality content.
-Both scenarios lead to failure.
-Unfortunately, there are no silver bullets – it’s hard work preparing useful content and then continuing to deliver over a long period until it has become an ongoing part of day-to-day business operations.
+In the early stages, it’s difficult for marketers to see sufficient indicators of progress so it becomes tempting to slow down or spend less time executing the strategy, leading to failure.
+Unfortunately, there are no silver bullets – it’s hard work preparing relevant and useful content so it’s hard to maintain the staying power needed to continue delivering the material consistently and making it an ongoing part of day-to-day business operations.

 The price of failure